MisterJimson/flutter-server-middleware/README.md

 ## Getting Started

-This project has no easy way of being integrated into your Flutter app at the moment.
+This project is still in the proof of concept phase and has no easy way of being integrated into your Flutter app at the moment.
 If you want this type of functionality, fork and host the server yourself.

 ### Local Dev